one-d-wide/netlink-bindings/README.md

 Let's say you have a network interface and you want to assign it an ip address.
 This is domain of "rt-addr" family.
 It was one of the first subsystems created, inheriting some now-discouraged quirks like a fixed-header - a struct that's always present in a message.
-It's use depends on the request type, with unused fields usually zeroed-out.
+Its use depends on the request type, with unused fields usually zeroed-out.

 The relevant operation is "newaddr" of kind "do" (only returning an